Skip to content

 Ok, deep breath.

 Take a stroll to fashionable New Cathedral Street.
 Then drift into the fragrant beauty and accessories hall at Harvey Nichols.
-Welcome to our favourite fancy department store in Manchester.
+Welcome to our favourite fancy department store in Manchester city centre.

 Here, iconic designer brands sit alongside cool cult labels.
 Our top picks?
 Chloe for dresses, Valentino for knitwear, and Loewe for that statement bag.
 Bring on the oohs and ahhs.

-For yet more choice, Manchester has not one but two Selfridges stores.
+For yet more choice, Manchester offers not one but two Selfridges stores.
 Visit the Trafford branch for the likes of Burberry, Diptyque and The White Company.
-Or head to the Exchange Square branch and treat yourself to an appointment with a personal shopper.
+Or head to the Exchange Square branch for an unbeatable city-centre experience with a personal shopper appointment.

 The city of shopping fantasies

-Manchester has everything you could want: expansive malls, expensive labels, world-famous markets, secret boutiques.
-Better still, the whole city is walkable – so you’ll pack in a ton of window shopping too.
+Manchester has everything you could want: expansive shopping centres, luxury designer brands, world-famous markets and secret boutiques across its brilliant streets.
+Better still, most of the city centre is walkable, so you'll pack in a ton of window shopping while you get your steps in for the day.

-So many places to choose from, so many beautiful things to buy, so little time to do it all… Our advice?
-Visit soon – and bring your biggest tote bag.
+So many places to discover, so many beautiful things to buy, so little time to do it all.
+Our advice?
+Visit soon, and bring your biggest tote bag.

 Thinking of moving to Manchester?